I Compared 6 GIS Software to Find the Best for Mapping

 What do G2 Users like about ArcGIS Pro:

 "ArcPro is an improvement from ArcGIS Desktop and an excellent all-around GIS software.
 Plenty of ready-to-use tools for geospatial analysis.
-Perfect modern look and feel and is just as powerful if not more than the desktop.
+It has a perfect modern look and feel, and is just as powerful, if not more, than the desktop.
 Its cartographic abilities are lovely for creating good visual representations of data.
 Its integration with ArcGIS online is very well done and critical for our workflow.
 We use it for georeferencing historical maps, managing project databases, and creating figures for reports."

 - ArcGIS Pro Review, Manuel L.